genuineotkau/Rigid_Body_Fracture/README_AND_DEMO/README.md

 8: Implement correct responses between debris.
 The penalty method will be used to resolve the collision.
 It doesn’t have to be 100% physically accurate but needs to look fairly realistic <br /><br />

-## Final Thoughts <br />
-To be honest, I'm not quite happy about how this project looks like.
-The reason why I was not using the starter code is because I want to get some hand-on experiences on OpenGL, and I was pretty confident at the beginning that it wouldn't take too much time to rebuild the interfaces/tools we already have, but I was wrong; I ended up investing quite a lot of time on them and my tight schedule for other courses really didn't leave me much time for a proper implementation of rigid body simulation.
-So as I result, I was using way too many "hacks" and "janky approches" in the code in order to make the project look somewhat presentable(for example, only use the broad phase AABB bounding box to detect and determine collision and didn't use any narrow phase techniques).

-The manner in which I completed this project fell short of the expectations I had set for myself, and I'm certain it didn't meet yours either.
-I want to apologize for this outcome, especially since I had previously sent an email to you all saying "I want to make this project as successful as possible".
-It appears I over-promised and under-delivered...

-With that said, although this project is a setback for me, but I'm confident in my ability to produce better work given more time, and I still want to learn more about Computer Graphics since it's such an interesting topic.
-I want to thank you all for your efforts in making this course so enjoyable.